Steve Pajcic: 1986 gubernatorial campaign

 In 1986 he ran for the Democratic nomination for governor of Florida.
+He resigned on June 7, 1985, to focus on his campaign.
 In the primary election Pajcic slightly led the second-place finisher, state Attorney General Jim Smith; but, as neither had received 50%, per Florida law, a runoff primary was held.
 In a televised debate, the candidates were asked if, should they fail to win the nomination, would they endorse their runoff opponent in the general election against the Republican nominee.
 Smith and Pajcic answered in the affirmative.

 When Pajcic emerged victorious, Smith evaded the issue of an endorsement for several days.
 Eventually, Smith came out and openly endorsed the Republican candidate, Tampa mayor Bob Martinez.
 This split in Democratic ranks was a major contributor to the election of Martinez as only the second Republican governor of Florida since Reconstruction, as even Martinez himself acknowledged in later years.

 Later work in politics

 Pajcic ended his electoral career after the 1986 election and reentered the practice of law in Jacksonville with his brother Gary Pajcic.
-In 1995, the Pajcic brothers managed Glover's ultimately successful campaign to become Duval County's first African-American sheriff.
+In 1995, the Pajcic brothers managed Nathaniel (Nat) Glover's ultimately successful campaign to become Duval County's first African-American sheriff.
 Their law firm was also a major financial contributor to Bill Bradley's 2000 campaign for the Democratic presidential nomination.

 In March 2007, Pajcic hosted one of the first fundraisers for future President Barack Obama.
 On January 7, 2017, President Obama returned to Pajcic's home as a groomsman in the wedding of Pajcic's daughter Helen to Obama's Travel Director and confidant Marvin Nicholson.
 Secretary of State John Kerry conducted the ceremony.

 Pajcic & Pajcic (the brothers' law firm) donated $7500 to the successful 2006 gubernatorial campaign of then-Republican Florida Attorney General Charlie Crist (who became a Democrat four years later).